Pinecone Integration¶

 Note

-All of the examples below assume you have configured your Pinecone API key and environment as described in this section.
+All of the examples below assume you have configured your Pinecone API key as described in this section.

 Create a similarity index¶